khanonjs/khanon.js-website/public/docs/4-using-sprite-interface.md

 To set a fixed frame use [setFrame](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#setFrame).

-# Drawing texts and manipulating the texture
+# Custom sprites, drawing texts and manipulating the texture

 If you want to manipulate a sprite texture and draw directly in it, you might create a blank texture sprite leaving the [`url`](https://khanonjs.com/api-docs/interfaces/decorators_sprite.SpriteProps.html#url) decorator prop undefined.